Questions and Answers about SB 721 and SB 326 – California’s Balcony & Deck Inspection Laws

-There are three scenarios that can occur when the inspector finishes the inspection and hands the report to the building owner or HOA (or property manager acting as owner’s agent):
+There are three scenarios that can occur when the inspector finishes the inspection and hands the report to the building landlord / HOA (or property manager acting their agent):

-- The inspector finds that no repairs are needed and everything is in working order
+1. The inspector finds that no repairs are needed and everything is in working order.

-- There are elements identified that require corrective repairs but does not have immediate safety concerns
+2. There are elements identified that require corrective repairs but does not have immediate safety concerns.

-- There are elements identified that the inspector believes poses an immediate threat to safety of occupants or finds that emergency repairs (including shoring) is necessary
+3. There are elements identified that the inspector believes poses an immediate threat to safety of occupants or finds that emergency repairs (including shoring) are necessary.

-In scenario two, the building owner needs to apply for the repair permits within 120 days (~4 months) after they receive the inspection report.
+The building owner or property manager needs to apply for the repair permits within 120 days after they receive the inspection report.
 When the permit is approved, they have 120 days to complete the work.
+Not following the repair deadlines has penalties.
 The city or county building department can grant extensions.

-In scenario three, SB 721 requires the inspector to send a copy of the inspection report to the property’s local enforcement agency in 15 days.
-From there, it is likely the agency will declare the building(s) that have the major EEE issues to be substandard and then send the owner notice to abate the safety problems, which will include the time frames.
+In the worst case scenario (where emergency repairs are needed), SB 721 requires the inspector to send a copy of the inspection report to the property’s local enforcement agency within 15 days.
+From there, the agency will take action.
+It is likely they will declare the building(s) that have the major EEE issues to be substandard and then send the owner notice to abate the safety problems, which will include the time frames.

-In the case of scenario two (non-critical repairs needed), the association does not have a timeline to apply for permit repairs.
+In the case of non-critical repairs needed, the association does not have a timeline to apply for permit repairs.
 The HOA has full control of the timeline to conduct repairs.
 Since the inspection report is incorporated into the reserve study, the repair costs will be included which will be reflected in the HOA fees.

 In the case that an emergency repair is needed (scenario three), SB 326 also requires the inspector to send a copy of the inspection report to the property’s local enforcement agency in 15 days.
 The association has to take preventative steps immediately to prevent access to the affected EEEs until repairs are performed, inspected, and approved by the enforcement agency.